LandonAndEmma/SimpleImageGalleryFilterer/README.md

 SIGF is a user-friendly Python application created by Landon Perkins at Prosser that allows you to browse a collection of images, apply various image filters, convert images to PNG format, and save or load images with ease.
+[NOTE: THIS PROJECT IS COMPLETE AND MAY NO LONGER GET UPDATES!]
 ## Table of Contents

 - [Features](#features)